 The shop reopened on 4th July 2020, which apart from being significant as American Independence Day, was the day other independent shops opened in Cambridge (Scruffs, Cambridge Wine Merchants, Varsity Hotel…) and was also her parents’ wedding anniversary!

 The bag here is a visual.

-Catherine Jones of Cambridge after over 100 days of Covid-19 lockdown wanted to re-open with a bit of a splash.
+Jewellers Catherine Jones of Cambridge after the first Covid-19 lockdown in 2021 wanted to re-open with a bit of a splash.